Gena Rowlands: Early years

-Rowlands was born on June 19, 1930, in Cambria, Wisconsin.
-Her mother, Mary Allen née Neal, was a housewife who later worked as an actress under the stage name Lady Rowlands.
+Rowlands was born on June 19, 1930, in Madison, Wisconsin.
+Her mother, Mary Allen (née Neal), was a housewife who later worked as an actress under the stage name Lady Rowlands.
 Her father, Edwin Myrwyn Rowlands, was a banker and state legislator.
 He was a member of the Wisconsin Progressive Party, and was of Welsh descent.
 She had an elder brother, David Rowlands.

-Her family moved to Washington, D.C., in 1939, when Edwin was appointed to a position in the United States Department of Agriculture; moved to Milwaukee, Wisconsin, in 1942, when he was appointed as branch manager of the Office of Price Administration; and later moved to Minneapolis, Minnesota.
-From 1947–50, she attended the University of Wisconsin, where she was a popular student already renowned for her beauty.
+Her family moved to Washington, D.C., in 1939, when Edwin was appointed to a position in the United States Department of Agriculture; moved to Milwaukee, Wisconsin, in 1942, when he was appointed branch manager of the Office of Price Administration; and later moved to Minneapolis, Minnesota.
+From 1947 to 1950, she attended the University of Wisconsin, where she was a popular student already renowned for her beauty.
 While in college, she was a member of Kappa Kappa Gamma.
 She left for New York City to study drama at the American Academy of Dramatic Arts.

 Career

 Early roles (1952–1967)

 In the early 1950s, Rowlands performed with repertory theatre companies and at the Provincetown Playhouse.
 She made her Broadway debut in The Seven Year Itch and toured in a national production of the play.
 In 1956, she starred in the Broadway play Middle of the Night opposite Edward G. Robinson.

 Rowlands costarred with Paul Stewart in the 26-episode syndicated TV series Top Secret (1954–55).
-She guest-starred on such anthology television series as Robert Montgomery Presents, Armstrong Circle Theatre, Studio One, Appointment with Adventure, The United States Steel Hour and Goodyear Television Playhouse, all in 1955.
-In 1959, Rowlands appeared in the western series Laramie, alongside her husband John Cassavetes in the detective series Johnny Staccato, and in the western series Riverboat, starring Darren McGavin.
+She guest-starred on such anthology television series as Robert Montgomery Presents, Armstrong Circle Theatre, Studio One, Appointment with Adventure, The United States Steel Hour, and Goodyear Television Playhouse, all in 1955.
+In 1959, Rowlands appeared in the Western series Laramie, alongside her husband John Cassavetes in the detective series Johnny Staccato, and in the Western series Riverboat, starring Darren McGavin.
 In 1961, she appeared in the adventure series The Islanders, set in the South Pacific, and in Target: The Corruptors!, starring Stephen McNally.
-She guest-starred in The Lloyd Bridges Show, the detective series 77 Sunset Strip, the westerns Bonanza and The Virginian, and Breaking Point, all in 1963.
+She guest-starred in The Lloyd Bridges Show, the detective series 77 Sunset Strip, Kraft Suspense Theatre, the Westerns Bonanza and The Virginian, and Breaking Point, all in 1963.
 In 1964, she guest-starred in the medical drama Dr. Kildare and in two episodes of Burke's Law.
 She appeared in four episodes of Alfred Hitchcock Presents, three of which were after the series had been renamed The Alfred Hitchcock Hour.
 In 1967, she was cast as socialite Adrienne Van Leyden in the prime-time ABC soap opera Peyton Place.

 Rowlands made her film debut in The High Cost of Loving in 1958.
 In 1962, she starred in director David Miller's Lonely Are the Brave, with Kirk Douglas and Walter Matthau.
 She played the former lover of the Kirk Douglas character, now the wife of the Douglas character's best friend.